asawicki96/GiftCardShop/README.md

 # GiftCardShop

-Simple application of the online store, designed for selling giftcards of famous brands, based on **Django 3** and **Bootstrap 4**.
+Simple **online store application**, designed for selling giftcards of famous brands, based on **Django 3** and **Bootstrap 4**.
 An authorized user can add multiple giftcards with unique secret codes generated using uuid4.
 He can also edit and remove them.
-An unauthenticated user can view the brands and associated gift cards, and add them to the cart.
+An unauthenticated user can view the brands and associated giftcards, and add them to the cart.
 To make order user has to authenticate.
+Searching for brand is handled by **Elasticsearch** and it allows to search by: name, description, category name.
-Since giftcard has reference to an order it's no longer available to buy. when the order is confirmed, a confirmation email is sent to the orders owner.
+Since giftcard has reference to an order it's no longer available to buy.
+When the order is confirmed, a confirmation email is sent to the orders owner.
-After successfull payment webhook from Stripe is received, a secret codes are sent in email to the customer.
+After successfull **payment webhook from Stripe** is received, a secret codes are sent in email to the customer.
 Email are sent by means of **Celery** async tasks with **Redis backend**.
 If customer didn't payed his order in 3 days, it is marked as outdated and related giftcards become available to buy again.
 Restoring unpaid giftcards procedure is handled by **Celery beat schedule** everyday at 3 a.m.
 Payments are handled by **Stripe.com**.
 User can pay only by card.
 Authorized user can make csv raport containing totals in choosen period of time, for one or few brands.

-Steps to setup application:
+## Steps to setup application:

-Without docker:
+**Without docker**:
 - clone this repo;
 - make virtual environment and install all dependencies listed in Pipfile or requirements.txt,
 - setup environment variables in your virtual environment as follows: STRIPE_PUBLISHABLE_KEY='your key';STRIPE_SECRET_KEY='your key'; EMAIL_HOST='your email host'; EMAIL_HOST_USER='your email user';   EMAIL_HOST_PASSWORD='your email password'; EMAIL_PORT= your email port default: 587;